GNOME/gnome-builder/doc/help/howto/sysroot.rst

 If you need to use a custom sysroot.
 You can configure a new target in `Preferences->SDKs`.

-There are three fields to fill:
+There are four fields to fill:

 - Name: The name of your choice describing this sysroot.
+- Arch: The architecture targeted by the sysroot.
 - Sysroot path: The absolute path on your filesystem leading to the sysroot.
 - Additional pkg-config path: (optional) A colon separated list of absolute path leading to pkg-config folders of the sysroot.